Tel: 01590 683300

 It must have been about 4 years ago that Ugly first appeared in the greenhouse.
 At the time I was already feeding a stray cat that I had called “Peaches”.
 He was an entire tom, with the most beautiful cream coloured coat that had small flecks of peach – hence thename Peaches – short for Peaches and Cream...

-The influence of "landscaped" offices on well-being, health and productivity.
+The influence of office plants on well-being, health and productivity.

 The Christmas Tree